There are 2 scenarios in which you may need to restore your domain:

 After you delete a domain, you have a grace period (typically 30 days) during which you can reclaim ownership.
 When you restore a deleted domain, you pay a one-time restoration fee.
 Restoring your domain reinstates the original registration period.

 Keep in mind, the length of grace periods, restoration fees, and registration fees (if required) vary by domain ending.
-To confirm details for your domain, check the reference of domain ending details.
+To confirm details for your domain, check the reference of domain ending (TLD) details.

 About restoring an expired domain